misschainsawktn/evrenthall-wiki/content/✧ Welcome To Evrenthall/Pantheon Intro.md

 ---
 # Classification of Deities

+>[!warning]  This section is severely incomplete.
 ## The Hegemon, God-Concepts

 The **Hegemon** are a load-bearing element of the structure of the Universe, woven in the fabric of Existence itself.

 Hegemon are made of Essence, which is basically the pure, unlimited form of a concept.
-The more of their Essence they put into a Manifestation, the more powerful it is, and the riskier beholding it gets...
+They do not have physical forms proper, as Amphytrion do; rather, they may employ Manifestations to The more of their Essence they put into a Manifestation, the more powerful it is, and the riskier beholding it gets.

 ## The Amphytrion, God-Persons

+Amphytrion constitute a more standard pantheon: various entities, generally denizen-like, with control over a certain domain, venerated in most of Evrenthall.

 ## The Pseudo-Gods, A Different Matter Altogether

+Born (and sometimes still) mortal, through either divine favor or some other power, the **Pseudo-Gods** are creatures not strictly divine, but still able to generate Fluxes.

 ---
 # Famous Deities